Perioperative CV Risk Assessment for Noncardiac Surgery

 Although this preoperative assessment algorithm has not been tested prospectively, it is conceptually simple and its components are well-supported by available clinical evidence.
 Questions warranting further research include optimum management of older patients, who have been under-represented in clinical studies, and possible value of preoperative optimization based on natriuretic peptide measurements.

-Keywords: Acute Coronary Syndrome, Anticoagulants, Biological Markers, Coronary Angiography, Diagnostic Imaging, Echocardiography, Exercise Test, Heart Failure, Heart Valve Diseases, Myocardial Ischemia, Myocardial Revascularization, Perioperative Care, Primary Prevention, Risk Assessment, Risk Reduction Behavior, Stents, Surgical Procedures, Elective, Tomography, X-Ray Computed, Troponin
+Keywords: Acute Coronary Syndrome, Anticoagulants, Biomarkers, Coronary Angiography, Diagnostic Imaging, Echocardiography, Exercise Test, Heart Failure, Heart Valve Diseases, Myocardial Ischemia, Myocardial Revascularization, Perioperative Care, Primary Prevention, Risk Assessment, Risk Reduction Behavior, Stents, Elective Surgical Procedures, Tomography, X-Ray Computed, Troponin

 < Back to Listings